 ==================================================

-We've confirmed the flow from Elicitation → Progress → Sampling → Final Confirmation on AgentCore Runtime!
+On the AgentCore Runtime as well, I confirmed the Elicitation → Progress → Sampling → Final confirmation flow!

-After execution, I sometimes saw a log message saying Session termination failed: 404.
+After execution, there was sometimes a log message saying Session termination failed: 404.

-According to MCP's Session Management specifications, a 404 may be returned when a session ends or expires.
+According to the MCP Session Management specification, a 404 may be returned when a session ends or expires.

-I believe this end-of-session log falls into that category, but at least within the scope of our test, it didn't affect the tool invocation itself.
+I suspect this end-of-session log is related to that, but at least within the scope of this test, it didn't affect the tool invocation itself.

 Checking CloudWatch Logs

 On AgentCore Runtime, the server's standard output is sent to CloudWatch Logs.
-Looking at the logs we added in travel_server.py, we can see the flow of each MCP phase.
+Extracting the logs embedded in travel_server.py, we can trace the flow of each MCP phase.

 05:03:49 [INFO] [Phase 1] Destination: Kyoto